 Lane markings: as in 1.2.12.
 The distance between the centre points of each lane shall be 2.5 metres.

 If the swimming and the diving pool are in the same area the minimum distance separating the pools shall be 5.0 metres.
-For pools constructed from 1 January 2014 the minimum distance separating the pool shall be 8 meters however 10 metres is preferred.
+For pools constructed from 1 January 2014 the minimum distance separating the pool shall be 8 metres however 10 metres is preferred.

 Automatic Officiating Equipment (AOE)

-At IPC Games, IPC Competitions and WPS Sanctioned Competitions approved Automatic Officiating Equipment shall be provided and used.
+At IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions approved Automatic Officiating Equipment shall be provided and used.

-Automatic and Semi-Automatic Officiating Equipment records the elapsed time of each athlete and determines the relative place in an event.
+Automatic and Semi-Automatic Officiating Equipment records the elapsed time of each Athlete and determines the relative place in an Event.
 Judging and timing shall be to 2 decimal places (1/100 of a second).
-Equipment that is installed shall not interfere with the athletes’ starts, turns, or the function of the overflow system.
+Equipment that is installed shall not interfere with the Athletes’ starts, turns, or the function of the overflow system.

 The equipment must: